Mango Black Bean Garden Salad (Simple Prep)

 • Cilantro, chopped (or flat-leaf parsley)

-This bright, creamy dressing mirrors the bowl itself — fresh citrus, a little natural sweetness from mango, and a smooth, satisfying texture from white beans and avocado.
-It’s light enough to keep the bowl feeling fresh, but substantial enough to coat the greens and toppings so every bite feels complete.
+This bright, creamy dressing mirrors the bowl itself — fresh citrus, a little natural sweetness from mango, and a smooth, lightly creamy texture from avocado.
+It’s fresh and vibrant, with just enough body to coat the greens and toppings so every bite feels balanced without feeling heavy.

 This is a make-once, use-all-week batch (6–8 servings).